-Further, Senegal and Mauritania have begun to bridge gaps caused by conflicts like the notable Border War fought in 1989 – 1991.
-Both countries signed an agreement early in early 2018 to pledge to co-operate on the large new cross-border gas field.
+Further, Senegal and Mauritania have begun to bridge gaps caused by conflicts like the notable Border War fought from 1989 to 1991.
+Both countries signed an agreement in early 2018 to pledge to co-operate on the large new cross-border gas field.

 Although the external conflicts fought, weapons imports, and military expenditure (% GDP) worsened slightly, the improvements in Senegal’s relationship with neighbours was so significant it offset these minor deteriorations.

-This was largely driven by the political crisis triggered by the controversial re-election of Pierre Nkurunziza in July 2015 for the third consecutive five-year term in office.
+This was largely driven by the political crisis triggered by the controversial re-election of Pierre Nkurunziza.
+In July of 2015, Nkurunziza was elected for his third consecutive five-year term in office.

 Despite these improvements, there was an increase in the number of refugees and Internationally Displaced People as a percentage of the population, from 3.9 per cent to 4.7 per cent.